javascript-retornos-funcion

 let result = multiply(4, 5); // result will be 20

-If a function does not explicitly return a value using return, or if it reaches the end of the function without a return, it automatically returns undefined.
+If a function does not explicitly return a value using return, or if the end of the function is reached without a return, undefined is automatically returned.

 function doNothing() {